Assassin's Creed IV: Black Flag: Marketing and release

-On June 21, 2013, it was announced that the Microsoft Windows version had been delayed "a few weeks" from its intended release of October 29, 2013.
+On June 21, 2013, it was announced that the Windows version had been delayed "a few weeks" from its intended release of October 29, 2013.
 Its new release dates were later revealed to be November 19, 2013, in North America and November 22, 2013, in Europe.
 Lead designer Jean-Sebastien Decant explained that the delay was caused by the team working on the "master version" first, making sure it works and then proceeding to the other versions.
 For Black Flag, the PlayStation 3 and Xbox 360 version was the master, before the team adapted it to the other consoles.

 On October 31, 2013, Ubisoft announced that the Uplay Passport requirement would be removed from Assassin's Creed IV and all future games.
 Uplay Passport came with all new copies of the game and was required for accessing multiplayer and Edward's Fleet minigame.
 Owners of used copies could download Uplay Passport for a fee before the removal.

 A Japanese manga adaptation of the game, written by Takashi Yano and illustrated by Kenji Oiwa, began serialization in Shueisha's Jump X magazine on August 10, 2013.
 The manga however contradicts many parts of the game's actual storyline, despite the manga being an adaptation of the game.